Overlanding Gear List for Beginners — What to Bring on Your First Trip

 What Overlanding Actually Requires — Why Car Camping Gear Is Not Enough

-Car camping and overlanding pull from the same aesthetic — cooking outdoors, sleeping under stars, getting away from pavement — but the operational demands are completely different.
-Car camping assumes you stay in a designated campsite with a maintained road getting you there.
-Overlanding assumes you will drive forest roads, BLM two-tracks, and unmaintained routes where cell coverage disappears, the road surface changes without warning, and the nearest person who could help you is an unknown number of miles back the way you came.
+Car camping and overlanding pull from the same aesthetic — outdoor cooking, sleeping under stars, escaping pavement — but the operational reality is completely different.
+Car camping assumes a maintained road to a designated site.
+Overlanding assumes forest two-tracks, BLM roads, and unmaintained routes where cell coverage disappears, road surfaces change without warning, and the nearest help is an unknown number of miles behind you.

 Four realities define what overlanding gear actually needs to address:

-• Vehicle recovery — If you push into genuinely interesting terrain, you will eventually get stuck.
+- Vehicle recovery — Push into genuinely interesting terrain and you will eventually get stuck.
 Sand, mud, loose rock, steep off-camber descents.
 Not maybe.
 Eventually.

-• Navigation without cell service — Coverage disappears within two or three miles on most USFS and BLM roads.
+- Navigation without cell service — Coverage disappears within two or three miles on most USFS and BLM roads.
 Your Google Maps cache is not reliable.
-You need offline maps that work with your phone in airplane mode, or a dedicated GPS device.
+You need offline maps running in airplane mode, or a dedicated GPS device.

-• Extended range planning for fuel and water — Remote routes can run 80 to 150 miles between fuel stops.
+- Extended range planning for fuel and water — Remote routes can stretch 80 to 150 miles between fuel stops.
 Water sources marked on maps are not always flowing.
 You plan for gaps.

-• 12V power management — You will need to charge devices over multiple nights away from shore power.
-Phones, GPS units, headlamps, communication devices.
+- 12V power management — Phones, GPS units, headlamps, communication devices — all need charging over multiple nights away from shore power.
 A plan for that is gear, not an afterthought.

 Vehicle Recovery — The Non-Negotiable Category

-Getting stuck in a remote area without recovery gear is not just inconvenient.
-It is genuinely dangerous if you are in a location with no foot traffic, extreme temperatures, or limited daylight.
-Recovery gear is the category where you spend first, full stop.
+Getting stuck in a remote area without recovery gear isn’t just inconvenient — it’s genuinely dangerous when there’s no foot traffic, extreme temperatures, or limited daylight.
+This is where you spend first, full stop.

 Tier 1 — Buy Before Your First Trip

-Maxtrax originals are genuinely better built and have a more aggressive tread pattern.
-The knockoffs work.
-I’ve used both.
-If budget is tight, the knockoffs will serve a beginner fine on their first two or three trips.
-Buy the real ones when you can.
+Maxtrax originals are genuinely better — more aggressive tread, better build quality.
+The knockoffs work, though.
+I’ve used both in actual stuck situations.
+If budget is tight, the knockoffs will serve a beginner fine on their first few trips.
+Upgrade when you can.

-Humbled by my Moab experience, I ordered a set of Maxtrax MKII boards the week I got home and drove back to that same BLM road three months later specifically to practice a self-recovery.
+Humbled by that Moab afternoon, I ordered a set of Maxtrax MKII boards the week I got home — paid with money I’d originally earmarked for a camp kitchen upgrade.
+Drove back to that same BLM road three months later specifically to practice a self-recovery.
 Took 22 minutes.
 That is what the right gear feels like.

 Tier 2 — Add When Budget Allows

-Three items cover the scenarios traction boards alone cannot handle:
+Three items cover the scenarios traction boards alone can’t handle:

-• Hi-Lift Jack (48-inch model, about $90) — Used for lifting a tire out of a hole, shifting a vehicle sideways on a slope, or serving as a come-along for a winch-style pull.
-It is heavy, slightly dangerous if you do not know what you are doing, and absolutely worth owning by your third or fourth trip.
+- Hi-Lift Jack (48-inch model, about $90) — Useful for lifting a tire out of a hole, shifting a vehicle sideways on a slope, or serving as a makeshift come-along.
+Heavy, slightly dangerous if you haven’t practiced with it, and absolutely worth owning by your third or fourth trip.

-• Rated recovery strap (20 feet, 3-inch, 30,000-lb rating) — Not a tow strap, which is webbing with hooks and zero stretch.
-A kinetic recovery strap has elasticity built in, which allows a second vehicle to build momentum and yank a stuck vehicle free without snapping the strap or damaging either vehicle’s frame.
-Budget around $60 to $80 for a quality one from Bubba Rope or ARB.
+- Rated recovery strap (20 feet, 3-inch, 30,000-lb rating) — Not a tow strap — those are webbing with hooks and zero stretch.
+A kinetic recovery strap has elasticity built in, which lets a second vehicle build momentum and yank a stuck vehicle free without snapping anything or damaging either frame.
+Budget $60 to $80 for a quality one from Bubba Rope or ARB.

-• D-shackles or bow shackles rated for your vehicle weight — These connect the recovery strap to your vehicle’s factory tow points or aftermarket recovery points.
-Get the rated ones, not the hardware store versions.
+- D-shackles or bow shackles rated for your vehicle weight — These connect the recovery strap to your factory tow points or aftermarket recovery points.
+Get the rated ones — not the hardware store bin versions.
 A pair of ARB rated shackles runs about $35.

-Those three items plus a second vehicle cover roughly 80% of recovery scenarios you will encounter in your first two years of overlanding.
-The remaining 20% is what a winch is for, and you do not need a winch on your first trip.
+Those three items plus a second vehicle cover roughly 80% of recovery scenarios you’ll encounter in your first two years.
+The remaining 20% is what a winch is for — and you don’t need a winch on your first trip.

 Navigation Without Cell Service

 Cell coverage on forest roads ranges from unreliable to completely absent.
-This is not a carrier issue.
-It is a terrain and tower density issue, and no carrier is meaningfully better than another once you are two ridgelines deep into a national forest.
+This isn’t a carrier problem — it’s terrain and tower density, and no carrier is meaningfully better than another once you’re two ridgelines deep into a national forest.
 Planning your navigation around cell service is the wrong plan.

 The Minimum Setup

-Download Gaia GPS (iOS and Android, free version works, premium is $40/year) or onX Offroad ($30/year) before you leave home.
-Download the full offline map package for your specific target region — not just the general area, the specific forest or BLM district you are driving into.
+Download Gaia GPS or onX Offroad before you leave home — both available on iOS and Android, both around $30 to $40 per year for the useful version.
+Download the full offline map package for your specific target region — not the general area, the specific forest or BLM district you’re actually driving into.
 Do this on WiFi.
-The download sizes run 200MB to 800MB depending on region.
+Download sizes run 200MB to 800MB depending on region.

-Do not rely on Google Maps cache.
-Google Maps caches roads for navigation, not the full topo layer, and the cache behavior is inconsistent.
+Don’t rely on Google Maps cache.
+Google caches roads for navigation — not the full topo layer — and the cache behavior is inconsistent in ways you won’t discover until you’re already in the field.
 Gaia and onX are built for offline use by design.
-There is a meaningful difference.
+There is a meaningful difference, and you’ll feel it the first time coverage drops.

 Better Than the Minimum

-One more step that costs nothing: print the Motor Vehicle Use Map (MVUM) for your specific national forest from the USFS website.
-The URL is fs.usda.gov and the maps are free PDF downloads, organized by ranger district.
+One more step that costs nothing: print the Motor Vehicle Use Map for your specific national forest from fs.usda.gov — free PDF downloads organized by ranger district.
 Print it, fold it, put it in the glove box.
-It shows which roads are open to which vehicle types, seasonal closures, and designated camping areas.
-A paper map does not lose GPS signal.
+It shows open roads by vehicle type, seasonal closures, designated camping areas.
+A paper map doesn’t lose GPS signal.

 Camp Kitchen, Shelter, and Sleep